 Are you out of work because of an injury at your workplace?
 It’s time you called a local workers’ compensation lawyer that can help you navigate this legal situation.
-At LaMarca Law Office, P.C., we understand the needs of people in the Jacksonville, IL community, and we provide legal assistance to injured workers from all industries.
-Additionally, our staff possesses over 24 years of legal experience, and we use it to ensure you the best chance of winning your case.
-Contact our staff to get started by scheduling your free legal consultation!
+At LaMarca Law Office, P.C., we understand the needs of people in the Jacksonville Illinois community, and we provide legal assistance to injured workers from all industries.
+Additionally, our staff possesses over 30 years of legal experience, and we use it to ensure you the best chance of winning your case.
+Contact our staff to get started by scheduling your free legal consultation for injuries, including:

 Workers’ compensation is a term that describes insurance that all employers must have in the State of Illinois.
 This insurance provides coverage for medical treatments that result from accidents and injuries that happen in the workplace.
 A workers’ comp claim may also get denied.
 In that case, you’d have to file for a hearing with the Workers’ Compensation Commission to decide on your eligibility for benefits.